The best UK miles and points credit cards of 2021

 - British Airways American Express Premium Plus Card review

 - Guide to the British Airways Amex Companion Voucher

-Sign-up bonus: 15,000 bonus miles after making your first card purchase within 90 days of account opening
+Sign-up bonus: 15,000 bonus Virgin Points after making your first card purchase within 90 days of account opening

 Other key benefits: You’ll unlock a ‘Virgin Atlantic reward’ after spending £10,000 annually, including using the reward as a companion voucher redemption flights.
 Virgin has also announced improvements to this reward that widen the scope of what is on offer.

 Representative example and annual fee: This card has a representative APR of 63.9% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
 There is an annual fee of £160.

 Why it’s great: Because this is a Mastercard, you’ll have a back up in situations where Amex may not be accepted.
 With a good sign-up bonus and ongoing earning rate of 1.5 miles per £1 spent on everyday purchases and double that for purchases made directly with Virgin or Virgin Holidays, you’ll have an expedited way to getting an Upper Class redemption.
 The new Virgin Red scheme also opens up many more ways to rack up and spend Virgin Points to supplement what you earn on this credit card.